Artheriax/FoE/systems/Monsters.md

 Documentation of Holy Monster communication is contested.
 In three separate historical incidents, individual specimens were reported to have transmitted meaning to hunters — not in language, but as direct impression.
 None of these accounts are officially credited in the Registry.
 All three reporting hunters were subject to standard post-encounter psychological evaluation.
 Results: [Sealed].

-**Notable Case — The Irenmere Sentinels** *(Seventh Era)* During the Siege of Irenmere Pass, a pair of Divine Lions were documented in the vicinity of the pass fortifications.
-Field reports submitted by Valdren Ashcrast's unit note that the lions did not participate in combat but were observed pacing the perimeter of the defensive line throughout the 31-hour engagement.
-They withdrew immediately upon the siege's conclusion.
-No engagement was made.
-MOD classification of the sighting: [Acknowledged — Under Review].
-Cross-Reference: *world/history/Seventh-Era.md — Siege of Irenmere Pass*.

 ### Unholy Monsters

 The antithesis of Holy monsters, born from corrupted energy, negative emotions, or infernal influences from Gehenna.